 Karim Segond was born in 1973 in Toulouse, France.
 After obtaining the high school diploma (baccalauréat scientifique), he began studying mechanical engineering at university in Toulouse.
 In 1996, he left the region in order to continue his studies at the Technical University in Berlin where he obtained the Master in Mechanical Engineering in 2000.
 During his studies Karim worked at Siemens Large Drives in Berlin, where his main tasks were the 3D thermal and flow calculations for a synchronous motor with turbo rotor.
 He was supervised by Mr. Zwarg.

 After his studies, Karim moved to the German-speaking part of Switzerland in order to work at Alstom Power in Baden.
 He worked as an aerodynamics engineer on the development of new low pressure steam turbines, together with the vibration and stress engineers and the draughtsmen.
 On a daily basis, he successfully used the Alstom company CFD codes.
+He also improved the design process using the 6sigma methode.
 The toughest challenge of his carrier was without doubt the wet steam calculations for a low pressure steam turbine.

 In 2007 he moved to Alstom power plant construction, where he worked in the office in Baden as well as on combine cycle power plant construction sites in England.
 He gained experience in the fields of management, tendering as well as commissioning and operation of the combine cycle power plant.

-He can work with the market leading CFD software CFX® and Fluent®.
-However, he prefers to work with software based on cartesian mesh like FloEFD® or FloTherm, as they allow to set up easy and fast heat transfer cases; the resulting costs are correspondingly low.
+After this task he benchmarked the different CFD tools and he clearly preferred to work with software based on cartesian mesh like FloEFD, FloTHERM, TransAT or Soliworks Flow Simualtion.
+These tools allow to set up easy and fast heat transfer cases; the resulting costs are correspondingly low.
 By using these tools Mr. Segond offers a distinct competitive advantage to his customers over the ones still using older tools.